Petrovich-A/Bill-generator/README.md

 ## :star2: About the Project

 The developed application allows to generate an imitation of a store receipt (bill or check) with list of goods (products).
-The input data takes a set of parameters in the format '<itemId-quantity>' (itemId is the identifier of the product, quantity is its quantity.
+The input data takes a set of parameters in the format `<itemId-quantity>` (itemId is the identifier of the product, quantity is its quantity.
 For example: 3-1, 2-5, 5-1.
 Card-1234 is also passed.
 Card-1234 means that a discount card with number 1234 has been found.
 As a result of the application's operation, the generated receipt is print in console or to a file.

 <!-- TechStack -->